 - Use proper italicization, bolding, and underscoring.
 Italicize titles of books and journals.
 Do not bold titles or headings.
-Never use italics, bold, or underscoring to emphasize the text; achieve clarity and emphasis by sentence structure and word order.
-Use italics for foreign words, but do not italicize foreign expressions familiar in theological English (e.g, a priori, esse, per se).
+Use italics for foreign words, but do not italicize foreign expressions familiar in theological English (e.g, a priori, per se, qua).

 - Do not use single quotes to emphasize a word.
 Single quotes should only be used for a quotation within a quotation.

 - Use the Oxford comma for series and lists.